What is a repudiatory breach?

 Firstly, the innocent party must decide whether the breach has been serious enough to be called repudiatory i.e. whether it is serious enough to justify terminating the contract.
 Once making the difficult decision of whether the contract is going to be terminated or affirmed the innocent party must then ensure that they understand the implications of their decision and that the correct procedures are being followed.

-It is important that the innocent party does not delay in electing to terminate the contract or at least notifying to the counterparty that there has been a repudiatory breach.
+It is important that the innocent party does not delay in electing to terminate the contract or at least notifying to the counter party that there has been a repudiatory breach.
 This can be done in any manner, although doing it in writing would of course be preferable.
 Any delay or prevarication could go against the innocent party.

 It should be noted that the innocent party will have difficulty in claiming any damages where there is evidence to suggest that the innocent party was not intending on performing its obligations under the contract.

-Finally, the tests identified in this article, including those where there has been an implied affirmation or termination will rest on the facts of the individual case and by looking at all the circumstances from the perspective of a reasonable person in the position of the innocent party.
+The tests identified in this article, including those where there has been an implied affirmation or termination will rest on the facts of the individual case and by looking at all the circumstances from the perspective of a reasonable person in the position of the innocent party.

 Haven't found what you need yet?